aakriti-poudel-chhetri/prioritizing-potential-aquaculture/README.md

-## Identifying the impacts of extreme weather
+## Prioritizing potential aquaculture

-This repository contains the details of the assignment 2 for the course EDS 223: Geospatial Analysis & Remote Sensing for the Master of Environmental Data Science (MEDS) program.
+This repository contains the details of the assignment 4 for the course EDS 223: Geospatial Analysis & Remote Sensing for the Master of Environmental Data Science (MEDS) program.

-The assignment focuses on identifying the impacts of a series of extreme winter storms in the Houston metropolitan area, Texas.
+The assignment focuses on determining which Exclusive Economic Zones (EEZ) on the West Coast of the US are best suited to developing marine aquaculture for several species of oysters and a species of our choice.

 ### Background

-Climate change is increasing the frequency and severity of extreme weather events, leading to devastating impacts.
-In February 2021, Texas experienced a major power crisis caused by three severe winter storms that swept across the United States on February 10–11, 13–17, and 15–20.

-This assignment aims to identify the impacts of these extreme winter storms by estimating the number of homes in the Houston metropolitan area that lost power and examining whether these impacts were disproportionately distributed.
-The analysis is based on remotely sensed night light data.
+Marine aquaculture has the potential to play an important role in the global food supply as a more sustainable protein option than land-based meat production.
+[Gentry et al.](https://www.nature.com/articles/s41559-017-0257-9) mapped the potential for marine aquaculture globally based on multiple constraints, including ship traffic, dissolved oxygen, and bottom depth.
+They found that global seafood demand could be met using less than 0.015% of the global ocean area2.

 All analysis were done on R version 4.5.1 using the following libraries tidyverse, sf, here and tmap.

 ### Objective of the assignment

--   Create a set of maps comparing night light intensities before and after the first two storms
--   Create a map of the homes in Houston that lost power
--   Estimate of the number of homes in Houston that lost power
--   Create a map of the census tracts in Houston that lost power
--   Create a plot that compares the distributions of median household income between census tracts that did and did not experience blackouts
--   Summarize the results and discuss any limitations of this study in 100 words.
+Determine the Exclusive Economic Zones (EEZ) on the West Coast of the US best suited to develop marine aquaculture for several species of oysters and a species of our choice.
+For this,
+- create a function that has the following characteristics:
+  - arguments:
+      minimum and maximum sea surface temperature
+      minimum and maximum depth
+      species name
+  - outputs:
+      map of EEZ regions colored by amount of suitable area species name should be included in the map’s title

 ### Contents

-This repository contains the following files 1. .gitignore 2. impacts-of-extreme-weather.Rproj 3. .qmd 4. figs: visual representation that is derived from the raw data 5.
+This repository contains the following files 1. .gitignore 2. prioritizing-potential-aquaculture.Rproj 3. aquaculture_analysis.qmd 4. figs: visual representation that is derived from the raw data 5.
 README.md

 **File Structure**

 ```
-impacts-of-extreme-weather
-└───figs/
-    └── before-after-storm.jpeg
-    └──README-screenshot.jpeg
-└───.gitignore
+EDS223-HW3
+└─── README.md
+└─── qmd/Rmd/Proj files
+└─── aquaculture_analysis.qmd # Name your file a title that is representative of your analysis!
+|   .gitignore
     └───data
-        └───gis_osm_buildings_a_free_1.gpkg
-        └───gis_osm_roads_free_1.gpkg
-        └───ACS_2019_5YR_TRACT_48_TEXAS.gdb
-            └───census tract gdb files
-        └───VNP46A1
-            └───VIIRS data files
-└───impacts-of-extreme-weather.Rproj
-└───README.md
-└───texas_blackout.html
-└───texas_blackout.pdf
-└───texas_blackout.qmd
+        └─── wc_regions_clean.shp
+        └─── depth.tif
+        └─── average_annual_sst_2008.tif
+        └─── average_annual_sst_2009.tif
+        └─── average_annual_sst_2010.tif
+        └─── average_annual_sst_2011.tif
+        └─── average_annual_sst_2012.tif
 ```

 ### Data